MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_domains.md

 Once you have implemented one of the two methods above, your Kora installation is now reachable via a web browser!
 But there is one last task you should complete before doing so.

 !!! note
-    If you previously had to implement the PHP version workaround to deal with an insufficient default server-wide PHP version, please return to [step XXXX of that guide](XXXXXXXX) to finish the HTTPS configuration process.
+    If you previously had to implement the PHP version workaround to deal with an insufficient default server-wide PHP version, please return to the earlier workaround guide to finish the HTTPS configuration process.

 1. Kora is designed to use HTTPS protocol for its URLs.
 So it is important to set up a Force HTTPS Redirect for your domain, and for the subdomain as well if you have gone that route for your URL.
 To do this, go to "Domains" under the "Domains" section in cPanel.